Refusing to Apologize to Neighbor: Am I the Jerk for Ignoring Her on Walks?

 I'm telling your mother about this!"
 I thought she was just being dramatic and continued on my walk.
 When I got home, my mom was in the kitchen and stopped me.

 I told my mom I wasn't going to apologize because Rita needs to learn that she is not entitled to anyone's time.
-Plus, most of our neighbors don't like Rita anyways so there's nothing she could say to ruin our family's reputation.
+Plus, most of our neighbors don't like Rita anyway, so there's nothing she could say to ruin our family's reputation.

 My mom still thinks I should apologize to "keep the peace."
-So AITA?
+So, AITA?

 Comment from u/RoyallyOakie